rocky-linux/documentation/en/rocky/8/guides/RL_mirroring_lsyncd.md

 `systemctl status lsyncd`

-If it shows the service running, tail the two log files and make sure it shows everything OK:
+If it shows the service running, use tail to see the ends of the two log files, and make sure everything show up OK:

 `tail /var/log/lsyncd.log`

-and
+And then:

 `tail /var/log/lsyncd-status.log`

-Assuming that this all looks correct navigate to the `/home/[user]` directory, where `[user]` is a user on the machine and touch a new file there.
+Assuming that this all looks correct, navigate to the `/home/[user]` directory, where `[user]` is a user on the machine and crate a new file there with *touch*.

 `touch /home/[user]/testfile`